 Annual Maritime Day Celebration at the Lightship Overfalls

-Co-organized by the Cape May – Lewes Ferry and the Overfalls Foundation, supported by the Zwaanendael Museum, the Lewes Historical Society, the Lewes Chamber of Commerce and the City of Lewes, this celebration includes maritime exhibits and demonstrations, boat rides and vessel tours, and other activities and is free for children and the young at heart.
+Co-organized by the Cape May – Lewes Ferry and the Overfalls Foundation, and proudly sponsored by the Freedom Boat Club, Beach Flooring Designs, Children’s Beach House, Midway Motion and Fitness, Greater Good by Children’s Beach House, Groome Church, the Lewes Chamber of Commerce, and the City of Lewes, the event features exhibits and demonstrations, boat rides and vessel tours, and other activities and is free and open to the public.

-A brief ceremony will be held at 10:00 a.m. to kick off the event and reopen the Lightship Overfalls (LV-118) for the season.
-The ceremony will include proclamations by local officials, remarks by a keynote speaker, and the laying of wreaths to honor and remember local mariners and Overfalls Foundation members who have “passed over the bar.”
+A brief ceremony will be held at 11:00 a.m. to kick off the event and reopen the Lightship Overfalls (LV-118) for the season.
+The ceremony will include proclamations by local officials, Overfalls Scholarship Awards, and a remembrance of Overfalls Foundation members who have “passed over the bar.”
+Andrew Lyter from Historic Lewes will be the guest speaker.

-“Lewes has a unique place in the annals of American maritime history of which the Ferry is a proud participant,” said Heath Gehrke, Director of Ferry Operations.
+“Lewes has a unique place in the annals of American maritime history, and the Ferry is proud to be part of it,” said Heath Gehrke, Director of Ferry Operations.
 “The festival is a fun and interactive way to learn more about maritime history, industry, and its many vocations.
 Come join us as we celebrate the U.S. Merchant Marine, its historic support of the Nation’s military, and the many careers it offers.”

-“Part of the community’s rich maritime history includes that of the U.S. Lighthouse Service and U.S. Lifesaving Service, precursors to the U.S. Coast Guard,” said Michael Safina, President of the Overfalls Foundation.
-“Lightships played a major role in the safe navigation of ships throughout our nation’s history and our guides are excited to help in bringing that story to light.
-We look forward to having the community help us reopen the ship for the 2024 season.”
+“Part of the community’s rich maritime history includes that of the U.S. Lighthouse Service and U.S. Lifesaving Service, precursors to the U.S. Coast Guard,” said Michael Safina, event co-chair and Overfalls Foundation representative.
+“We’re particularly delighted to have so many new exhibits and participants this year and we look forward to having the community help us reopen the ship for the 2026 season.”

 In 1933, the United States Congress declared May 22 as National Maritime Day.
 The designation honors the contributions of the American merchant marine – civilians who have defended the freedom of the United States since 1775 and who executed the largest sealift the world has ever known during World War II.
 Observance of National Maritime Day also honors the maritime industry and the benefits it brings Americans in terms of transportation, jobs, goods, and recreational opportunities.